Posted 2018. Updated 2022.

 Like, art pieces are literally scattered around the city so it’s like a big treasure hunt.
 I’ve gone the past 2 years with my girlfriends and it’s always so much fun to run around and find these art pieces.

 Some are really surprising and cool.
 My favorite is from 2019 when there was a big rainbow sculpture in Catherdral City.
 It was so on brand for me and I had to take a million photos with it!

 Best Places To Eat in Palm Springs

 Oh my, does Palm Springs have amazing places to eat!
 We tried really hard to visit as many as possible, but we could spend a whole month eating out.
 Below are the places we ate or restaurants that came highly recommended to us by friends or locals.

-Located in the Ace Hotel, this place has major 70’s vibes in all the right ways.
+Located in the Ace Hotel, King’s Highway has major 70’s vibes in all the right ways.
 I felt instantly relaxed, the best way to start the day.
 I loved my huevos rancheros and hot cuppa coffee!

-We didn’t get to stop here, but friends said it’s the best steak in the whole town.
-They also apparently have amazing cocktails.
-Apparently, the rat pack used to hang out here back in the day, so the history of this little joint is off the hook.
+We didn’t get to stop here, but friends said Mr. Lyons Steak House has the best steak in the whole town.
+They also apparently have amazing cocktails, and the rat pack used to hang out here back in the day, so the history of this little joint is off the hook.

 Craving some patio time?
-Come here!
+Stop by Trio!
 I think mainly locals come here and I could see why – it’s not on any list of top places to eat in Palm Springs (so I don’t think a lot of tourists swing by.)
-The services is wonderful here.
+The service was wonderful.
 We sat on the patio, great for people watching.
 Try the mac and cheese with a cold beer.